songster-sa/aws-sw-arch-associate-notes/readme.md

 - how to create encrypted vol from unencrypted vol
 - u can share only unencrypted vols
 - 1 EBS can be attached to many EC2 - possible since feb 2020
+- when you encrypt a vol, you get :
+    - data at rest encrypted
+    - data on fly encrypted
+    - snapshots encrypted
+    - vols created from snapshots are encrypted
+- how to create encrypted vol from an unencrypted vol
+- RAID options (Redundant array of independent disks)
+    - OS needs to support (linux, windows)
+    - RAID 0 = striping = for inc performance - when u need lot of IOPs but not fault tolerance - everything summed up
+    - RAID 1 = mirroring = for inc fault tolerance - everything remains same as 1 vol (not summed up or divided)

+## Elastic Cache
+- Security
+    - support SSL in flight
+    - do not support IAM authentication
+    - IAM policies only used for API-level security
+- Redis AUTH - password/token created when creating cluster - security on top of security groups
+    - by default Redis has no auth - so use security groups
+- MemcacheD - SASL based authentication

 ## EFS
 - amazon-efs-utils tool to mount on various ec2s